CoNarrative/glujs-guide-built/extending-glujs.md

 });
 ```

 Each field will *automatically* get its proper type based on its data value.
 When designing enterprise applications, this gives you the ability to *standardize the feel of the application* by enforcing control consistency.
 Want all of your booleans to be a yes/no radio button instead of a checkbox?
-No problem, just change the 'autofield' adapter and you can enforce the change globally throughout the application.
-Of course, whereever exceptions are needed, you can fall back to explicit xtypes (as shown in the 'fieldset' definition above).
+No problem, just change the `autofield` adapter and you can enforce the change globally throughout the application.
+Of course, wherever exceptions are needed, you can fall back to explicit `xtype`s (as shown in the `fieldset` definition above).

 Perhaps you know the xtype, but you would like to transform it based on a pattern.
 For instance, suppose you had a notion of "change tracking" in a field in which you needed to see the original value of the control laid out in a display field next to the current value.
 Since this is a fundamental change in each field, you might be tempted to make a new type of control per field type ('changeawareradiobutton', 'changeawaretextfield', etc.), or make a special type of container that throws out the controls you add to it and rebuilds the structure.
 But not only would that be a great deal of custom work, you couldn't quickly change back to contexts in which you *didn't* need that capability.
 In short, you don't have many good options.